'People with MND simply cannot afford to wait' Elgin campaigner Lucy Lintott fights for accessible housing

-An Elgin woman living with motor neurone disease (MND) has joined a charity’s call for Scottish and local government action on accessible housing crisis
+Lucy Lintott, who is living with motor neurone disease (MND) near Elgin, has joined a charity’s call for Scottish and local government action on accessible housing crisis

 The 27-year-old is just one of the many people currently living with MND, who have been waiting for accessible homes, or adaptations, they desperately need.